Code-Institute-Submissions/samcat437-Milestone-4_JanResub/README.md

 ## Manual Testing

 Manual tests were conducted throughout the development process.
-The site was tested on Windows PC and Mac, iPad and iPhone XR.
+The site was tested on Windows PC and Mac, iPad and iPhone XR, on Safari and Chrome.

 ### Login and Registration